Growth of points on hyperelliptic curves: Proofs of main theorems

-However, it is easily seen that for any fixed $g$, $\alpha(n,g)$ grows faster than the left hand side, so for large enough $n$, \eqref{eq:improve_ineq} holds.
-Thus \eqref{eq:ev} will be stronger for sufficiently large $n$, concluding our justification of the improved exponent in Theorem \ref{thm:odddeg}.
+By taking $\alpha(n,g) = 1.564 (\log n)^2$, as in Theorem \ref{thm:LOT_upper}, we see that \eqref{eq:alpha_ineq} is satisfied for $n$ sufficiently large, since $(\log n)^2$ grows more slowly than the right hand side for any fixed $g$.
+This completes our justification of the improved exponent in Theorem \ref{thm:odddeg}.

-For any fixed $g$, one could compute precisely the $n$ at which \eqref{eq:improve_ineq} takes effect, and then perform a computer search to find other pairs $(r,m)$ for smaller $n$.
-In the case of $g = 1$, Lemke Oliver and Thorne \cite[Proposition 7.6]{LOT} showed that for all $n \geq 16052$, such $r$ and $m$ exist, and hence the improved exponent is valid.
-When $g = 10$, this approach shows the improved exponent is valid for $n \geq 16061$.
-For $g = 100$, this increases to $n \geq 16342$.
+For any fixed $g$, one can compute the $n$ at which \eqref{eq:alpha_ineq} takes effect for $\alpha(n,g) = 1.564(\log n)^2$.
+Then, one can use (1) and (2) of Theorem \ref{thm:LOT_upper} to search by computer for the least $n$ for which there exists $\alpha(n,g)$ such that $N_n(X) \ll X^{\alpha(n,g)}$ and \eqref{eq:alpha_ineq} is satisfied, by checking all appropriate pairs of integers $(m,r)$.
+When $g=1$, the improved exponent is valid for all $n \geq 106$.
+When $g = 10$, this approach shows the improved exponent is valid for $n \geq 138$.
+For $g = 100$, this increases to $n \geq 324$.

+Since Theorem \ref{thm:odddeg} is only valid for degrees $n \geq d = 2g+1$, when $g$ is sufficiently large, the improved exponent will be valid for all $n \geq d$.
+We computed this to be true for all $g \geq 238$.